-U.S. Army Special Weapons & Tactics
+- U.S. Army Special Weapons & Tactics

 Duty related injuries and two major orthopedic surgeries ended Greg’s law enforcement career after only eight years.
 He then became a tenured criminal justice professor, licensed private investigator specializing in criminal defense casework, international police trainer, and Guardian ad Litem.
 Greg has been a full-time, tenured professor at Centralia College since 1999.
 He currently serves as the faculty director of the criminal justice program.

 Greg has also instructed criminal justice courses for a combined total of 17 years at Saint Martin’s University, Brandman University, and South Puget Sound Community Collge.
 He holds a Master’s degree in Justice Administration from Columbus State University and a Bachelor’s degree in History from the University of Washington.
 Greg has also been a contributor to NewsMaxTV, the Gannet Newspapers, the Associated Press, Alternet.org, the Washington Post, and many other newspaper, television, and radio outlets nationwide.

-Greg resides with his wife Julie and their Irish Terriers, “Finnegan” and “Fiona”, in Olympia, Washington.
+Greg resides with his wife Julie in Olympia, Washington.
 He is available for casework anywhere in the United States.